 9. Vitakraft Timothy Sweet Grass Hay

-Vitakraft Timothy Sweet Grass Hay is the second brand this list to feature compressed hay.
+Vitakraft Timothy Sweet Grass Hay is the second brand on this list to feature compressed hay.
 This brand is easy to feed your pet as its already portioned and shaped.
-This hay contains no preservatives or pesticides and comes in a handy recloseable bag.
+This hay contains no preservatives or pesticides and comes in a handy resealable bag.

 Let’s discuss some of the things you should consider before making a purchase.

 Types of Hay